axibase/atsd/rule-engine/functions-utility.md

 printObject(object obj, string format) string
 ```

-Prints the input object `obj` as a two-column table in the specified `format`.
+Prints input object `obj` as a two-column table in the specified `format`.

 Supported formats: